-Author(s): Dr Faisal R. Ali and Dr Firas Al-Niaimi, Consultant Dermatologists, Dermatological Surgery & Laser Unit, St John’s Institute of Dermatology, Guy’s and St Thomas’ NHS Foundation Trust, London, United Kingdom.
+Author(s): Dr Faisal R Ali and Dr Firas Al-Niaimi, Consultant Dermatologists, Dermatological Surgery and Laser Unit, St John’s Institute of Dermatology, Guy’s and St Thomas’ NHS Foundation Trust, London, United Kingdom.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Gus Mitchell/Maria McGivern.
 September 2018.

 A picosecond laser is a laser device that uses very short pulse durations to target endogenous pigmentation and exogenous ink particles (tattoos).
-The medium varies accordingly to the wavelength being used: neodymium-doped yttrium aluminum garnet (Nd:YAG) crystal (532nm, 1064nm), Alexandrite crystal (755nm).
+The medium varies accordingly to the wavelength being used, whether the neodymium-doped yttrium aluminium garnet (Nd:YAG) crystal (532 nm or 1064 nm), or the Alexandrite crystal (755 nm).

-The main indication for use of a picosecond laser is tattoo removal .
-Depending on the wavelength, they are particularly useful for clearing blue and green pigments, which are difficult to eliminate using other lasers, and tattoos that are refractory to treatment with the traditional Q-switched lasers.
+The main indication for the use of a picosecond laser is tattoo removal .
+Depending on their wavelength, picosecond lasers are particularly useful for clearing blue and green pigments, which are difficult to eliminate using other lasers, and tattoos that are refractory to treatment with the traditional Q-switched lasers.

-As with other laser devices, picosecond lasers are relatively contraindicated in patients with darker skin tones (Fitzpatrick skin types 4–6), who are more susceptible to side effects.
+As with other laser devices, picosecond lasers are relatively contraindicated in patients with darker skin tones (ie, Fitzpatrick skin types 4–6), who are more susceptible to side effects from laser treatment.

-Picosecond lasers use pulse durations of less than one nanosecond, which causes predominantly photoacoustic damage (ie, mechanical reverberation) rather than photothermal destruction of pigment or ink particles.
-This results in effective clearance of abnormal pigment, whilst minimising photothermal damage to the surrounding tissue.
+Picosecond lasers use pulse durations of less than 1 nanosecond, which causes predominantly photoacoustic damage (pulses of light that can be measured by changes in pressure ie, sound waves) rather than photothermal destruction of pigment or ink particles (measured by production of heat).
+This results in effective clearance of abnormal pigment, while minimising photothermal damage to the surrounding tissue.

 A picosecond laser selectively destroys the target pigment without damaging healthy, normal tissue.
 This allows rapid clearing of the abnormal pigmentation with minimal collateral damage to surrounding tissue.